In this article, I share my opinion on what motivates nature photographers, perhaps from a perspective not often considered.

 Male Hooded Merganser in Fall Color Waters

 At one time, our connection with nature was intrinsic to our survival.
 Our ancestors had a direct connection with nature, and the freedom to fully interact with all of the resources needed for their survival.
-And they developed and passed along the ability to learn from nature from generation to generation.
+And they developed and passed along what they had learned from nature, and the ability to learn from nature, from generation to generation.

 Pictured Rocks Wave Circle